 Python booleans in gconf with pygtk Message dialog

-The script pops up a Gtk Message Dialog so I can be asked if I want to make the changes first.
+The script creates a Gtk Message Dialog with the options “Yes” or “No”.
 In my case, I made an executable icon (.desktop file) for this script and placed it into the bottom panel so it can be easily accessed.

 You can also modify this script very easy if you want to try it with a different Gconf Setting by replacing the global variable for the schema and/or the string values.